Skip to content

 In order to get credit for this question, your solution must use two print statements.
 Use one statement to print "Your name is: ", and use the other to print the repeated name.

-HW1 Attribution (required)
+HW1 Reflection (required)